santis1001/Employee-Manager/README.md

 **`modEmployee(db, data)`**

-This function recieves the db connection instance and data containing the necessary information to modify an existing employee from the table.
+This function receives the connection instance `db` and the `data` parameter containing the necessary information to modify an existing employee in the table.
+It uses the provided data to execute the SQL query and update the corresponding employee with the specified information.

 Query: `UPDATE employee SET first_name=?, last_name=?, role_id=?, manager_id=?
 WHERE id=?`